MirrenTools/Orion-Stress-Tester/README.md

 Copy the root data folder, webroot folder and orion-stress-tester-fat.jar in target to one folder for execution java -jar  Orion-Stress-Tester-fat.jar
 ```

+If you want to perform a large number of test tasks, it is recommended to set the - XMS - Xmx of the JVM according to the configuration of your own computer

 Visit in browser: http://127.0.0.1:7090

 ## Config description